qubiit/fetch_nse/README.md

 python fetch_nse.py
 ```

 ***This example is for educational purpose .
-And NSE does not support any kind of automatic or manual web scraping.
-Please don't abuse this."""
+Furthermore NSE does not support any kind of automatic or manual web scraping.
+Please don't abuse this.***